Total masses of solutions to general Toda systems with singular sources: Abstract

 \section{Abstract}

+In this article we obtain total masses of solutions to the Toda system associated to a general simple Lie algebra with singular sources at the origin.
+The determination of such total masses is one of the important steps towards establishing the a priori bound for solutions to the mean field type of Toda system on compact surfaces.
+The total mass is found to be related to the longest element $\kappa$ in the Weyl group of the corresponding Lie algebra.
+This is the foundation to future work relating the local blowup masses (from analysis) with the Weyl group.

-We classify all the solutions to the elliptic Toda system associated to a general simple Lie algebra with singular sources at the origin and with finite integrals.
-The solution space is shown to be parametrized by a subgroup of the corresponding complex Lie group.
-We also show the quantization result for the finite integrals.
-This work generalizes the previous works in \cite{LWY} and \cite{BC} for Toda systems of types $A$ and $B, C$.
-However, a more Lie-theoretic method is needed here for the general case, and the method relies heavily on the structure theories of the local solutions and of the $W$-invariants for the Toda system.
-This work will have applications to nonabelian Chern-Simons-Higgs gauge theory and to the mean field equations of Toda type.
+This work generalizes the previous works in \cite{LWY}, \cite{ALW} and \cite{BC} for Toda systems of types $A, G_2$ and $B, C$.
+However, a more Lie-theoretic method is needed here for the general case, and the method relies heavily on the DPW method, Drinfeld-Sokolov gauge and the $W$-invariants.
+The last crucial step for the total masses is obtained by applying the work of Kostant \cite{KosToda} on the one dimensional Toda lattice.